OrhanKupusoglu/sloc-maven-plugin/README.md

 ```
 $ git clone https://github.com/google/guava.git
 $ cd guava/

+$ git status
+On branch master
+Your branch is up-to-date with 'origin/master'.
+nothing to commit, working directory clean

+$ git log --oneline -n 5
+0ac4a8b common.graph PackageSanityTests: specify a default object for EndpointPair inputs.
+This should resolve a few internal flaky test issues
+5f47d39 Standardise message format for "duplicate key" IllegalArgumentException thrown from ImmutableTable.Builder.build().
+2d86514 Correct documentation for Splitter#withKeyValueSeparator(Splitter)
+c367e94 Use maven-compiler-plugin version 3.8.0.
+f3542ee Add MediaType.MICROSOFT_OUTLOOK and add missing javadocs to a few other MediaTypes.

 $ mvn kupusoglu.orhan:sloc-maven-plugin:sloc
 ```
 The second run will give a simpler output: